greener-group/rev-sim/README.md

 This repository contains code from the paper:

 - Greener JG.
-Reversible molecular simulation for training classical and machine learning force field, [arXiv](https://arxiv.org/abs/2412.04374) (2024)
+Reversible molecular simulation for training classical and machine learning force fields, [arXiv](https://arxiv.org/abs/2412.04374) (2024)

 Please cite the paper if you use the method or code.
 The licence is MIT.